Domain Generalization -- A Causal Perspective: Domain Generalization via Invariance Learning

-The following two papers are related to learning the SCM through a neural network and finally learning the causal features that lead to invariant prediction.
-Yang et al.~\cite{yang2021causalvae} suggest that when it comes to disentangling the generative elements of observational data, the bulk of frameworks presume that the latent factors are independent of one another.
+This section discusses the works that assume the latent factors (i.e. the causal and non-causal factors) have a causal interaction amongst each other.
+Majority of the works assume the non-causal features to act as confounding factors and aim to leverage front-door or back-door criterion to mitigate confounding bias and improve generalization.
+There also exist works that aim to learn the nature of the relationships among the latent factors.
+For instance, Yang et al.~\cite{yang2021causalvae} suggest that when it comes to disentangling the generative elements of observational data, the bulk of frameworks presume that the latent factors are independent of one another.
 However, in practice, this assumption may not hold true.
 To solve this issue, they offer CausalVAE, a new framework.
-Causal VAE employs a Structural Causal Model layer that enables the model to recover latent components with semantics and structure using a Directed Acyclic Graph (DAG).
+CausalVAE employs a Structural Causal Model layer that enables the model to recover latent components with semantics and structure using a Directed Acyclic Graph (DAG).
 First, the input $x$ is encoded to get the independent components $z$.
-The collected factors are subsequently processed by the SCM layer, which converts independent factors into causal endogenous ones.
+The collected factors are subsequently processed by the Structural Causal Model (SCM) layer, which converts independent factors into causal endogenous ones.
 Finally, a masking method is employed to replicate the assignment operation of SCMs by propagating the influence of parental variables on their children.
 Then the representation of the latent exogenous independent variables can be written as,

 where $\zeta$ is the independent noise term.
 After obtaining $\epsilon$, the causal representation is obtained as a linear SCM,

 where $\mathbf{A}$ represents the adjacency matrix of the causal graph, where $\mathbf{A}_{i} \in \mathbb{R}^{n}$ is the weight vector such that $\mathbf{A}_{ji}$ encodes the causal strength from $z_{j}$ and $z_{i}$, and $I$ is an identity matrix.
 Finally, the causal representations undergo a masking mechanism.
 This step resembles an SCM, which depicts how children are generated by their corresponding parental variables.
 The masking mechanism is formulated as,